Cédrick Fiston

-Cédrick Fiston (born 12 April 1981 in Guadeloupe) is a French-Guadeloupean footballer who plays striker.
+Cédrick Fiston (born 12 April 1981) is a French-Guadeloupean footballer who plays striker.

 Club career

 Currently, he plays his football in his native Guadeloupe.
 Previously, he has played for Girondins de Bordeaux in France.

 International career

 He was a member of Guadeloupe's 2007 CONCACAF Gold Cup team.
 He is recognized for having scored against Haiti in Guadeoupe's first group stage of the tournament.